 (eg: 2-week suspension playing 1 night – lose 2 games, 2 nights - lose 4 games, 3 nights – lose 6 games.) *If the suspension occurs at the end of the season, the 2 weeks still must be sat out at the commencement of new season.
 Players can also be handed down an automatic 2-week suspension after the final hooter of the game for any inappropriate behavior reported at the discretion of the competition conveynor/committee.

-Any player sinbinned twice during a season (whether it is in one division OR 2 separate divisions), receives an automatic 2-week suspension from all divisions played in.
-Also, any player sent off twice within a season will be given notice in writing that their suspension will be doubled.
-Upon their return, should they be sent off again, it will be doubled again and so on.
+Any player sinbinned twice during a season (whether it is in one division OR 2 separate divisions), receives an automatic 2-week suspension from all divisions played in along with a written notice outlining the suspension period and guidelines.
+Upon their return, should they be sent off again, the previous suspension period will be doubled.
+This will continue to occur if incidents continue to occur.
 Only after a 2-year period of no more incidents, will they start with a clean slate.
 The initial penalty given will be subject to the severity of the incident or whether or not it goes to Judiciary.
 Judiciary guidelines have been created over the past few years, and these are still used to refer to should it be necessary.

 Social Media Policy – Please take the time to familiarise yourself with this document! https://oztag.com.au/ao/wp-content/uploads/2023/11/Social-Media-Policy-1-1.pdf